-VW used several types of Mass Air Flow Sensors, for the most part they can be divided into two categories.
+VW used several types of mass air flow sensors, for the most part they can be divided into two categories.
 One type has 4 male spade terminals and the other has 5 male spade terminals.
-This FAST TEST Article is for the one with the 4 male spade terminals.
+This test tutorial is for the one with the 4 male spade terminals.

 - A MAF sensor code.